MichaelRoth42/EPPC24/README.md

-***#1 EPPC24***
+# EPPC24
-#2a colourful collection of slides, links, tipps and tricks from EPPC24
+## a colourful collection of slides, links, tips and tricks from EPPC24

-obviously we start with the blog of our wonderful hosts:
+obviously, we start with the blog of our wonderful hosts:

 Michael Roth: https://www.michaelroth42.com/homepage/full-right/